-Marriage break downs and separation can cause major life decisions in relation to the arrangements for your children, finances and property.
+Marriage break down and separation requires major life decisions in relation to your children, finances and property.

 At Kavanagh Lawyers we understand that these decisions will be made at highly emotional, confusing and at times vulnerable stages in your life.

 Our staff aims to provide calm, objective, expert legal advice to resolve your matter calmly, quickly and cost effectively.